Menu Back to Pharmacovigilance-and-Risk-Management

 • Sarah Vaughan

-Sarah Vaughan Head of Vigilance Development
+Sarah Vaughan Head of Vigilance Operations

-Medicines and Healthcare products Regulatory Agency (MHRA), United Kingdom
+Medicines and Healthcare Products Regulatory Agency (MHRA), United Kingdom

 • Annette Stemhagen, DrPH, PhD, FISPE